-A single account smart be greated for new student athletes or updated by returning athletes to complete their packets for the 2028-24 school year.
+A single account must be created for new student athletes or updated by returning athletes to complete their packets for the 2024-25 school year.
 If the student plays more than one sport, then click "Add New Sport" to include those sports in the application and the signatures will be applied to the additional sports.
 If the student decides later in the year to play another sport not declared in the initial application, then they will be required to register for the additional sport in the same account by completing the "Add New Sport" section.

-A tutorial is located on the opening page when you log on to athletic decreace.com.
+A tutorial is located on the opening page when you log on to athleticclearance.com

-All required forms can be completed online except for the physical form (ELS) and the St. Lucie County Parent and Player Agreement which must be notarized.
-These forms are available on the TCHS website and in hard copy form in the main office Monday-Friday 7:80AM to 2PM.
-The only format for files to be upleaded is PDF or a high-quality JPEG.
-All four pages of the physical must be upleaded to the ELS section.
-Both pages of the NOTARIZED parent/player agreement form must be upleaded into the parent agreement section.
+All required forms must be completed online except for the physical form (EL2) and the St. Lucie County Parent and Player Agreement which must be notarized.
+These forms are available on the TCHS website and in hard copy form in the main office during school days M-F 7:80AM to 2PM.
+Summer hours are 8AM to NOON Monday to Thursday ONLY.
+The only format for files to be uploaded is PDF or a high-quality JPEG.
+ONLY PAGE FOUR OF THE EL2 (PHYSICAL FORM) IS TO BE UPLOADED TO THE APPLICATION.
+Both pages of the NOTARIZED parent/player agreement form must be uploaded into the parent agreement section.

-Students must complete the NFHS courses on Communions, Heat Blaces and Sudden Cardiac Arrest at uthalcara.com.
-In addition to the NFHS website, these courses can be account from the athletic elegance website and then the certificates (dated 3/1/28 or later), can be uploaded into the account from the NFHS.
+Students must complete the NFHS courses on Concussions, Heat Illness and Sudden Cardiac Arrest at nfhalearn.com.
+In addition to the NFHS website, these courses can be accessed from the athletic clearance website and then the certificates (dated 3/1/24 or later), can be uploaded into the account from the NFHS.

 Once a student has successfully completed the packet, it will be reviewed.
-If no other documentation is needed, a clowance card will be issued for the student to the entail associated with the athletic cleanance account.
-Flower allow up to 48 hours for this process to be completed.
+If no other documentation is needed, then a clearance card will be issued within 48 hours to the email associated with the clearance account.

-GRADE 10-12 STUDENTS MOVING TO TORS, MUST COMPLETE THE GAA PRIOR TO ANY PARTICIPATION IN WORKOUTS OR PRACTICES.
+GRADE 10-12 STUDENTS WHO ARE MOVING TO TCHS.
+MUST COMPLETE THE GAA PRIOR TO ANY PARTICIPATION IN WORKOUTS OR PRACTICES.